docker/docs/content/desktop/mac/permission-requirements.md

 ### Installing symlinks

 The Docker binaries are installed by default in `/Applications/Docker.app/Contents/Resources/bin`.
-Docker Desktop ensures the Docker CLI is on your PATH without having to reconfigure shells, sign out then sign back in for example.
-As on most systems `/usr/local/bin` is on the PATH by default, and so Docker Desktop creates symlinks for all Docker binaries in it.
+Docker Desktop creates symlinks for the binaries in `/usr/local/bin`, which means they're automatically included in `PATH` on most systems.

 {{< tabs >}}
 {{< tab name="Version 4.18 and later" >}}